Bessungen: Coat of arms

 The coat of arms shows the Sacrificial tripod, a court seat, in front of a yellow background.

 Orangerie

-The Orangery was built from 1719 to 1721 by the architect Louis Remy de la Fosse.
-The small palace, which temporarily served as a theater after World War II, was originally a winter shelter for the orange trees in the park.
+The Orangerie was built from 1719 to 1721.
+The plans of architect Louis Remy de la Fosse could not be fully realized because of financial difficulties following a great fire in the Residential Palace Darmstadt.
+The financial future of the Orangerie was secured with 20 Golden Delicious apple trees and 60 Sardinia orange trees.
+The small Orangerie palace, which temporarily served as a theater after World War II, was originally a winter shelter for the orange trees in the park.
 Today the building is used for concerts and conferences.
 The adjoining park was designed by court gardener Johann Kaspar Ehret.
 The baroque complex is arranged symmetrically and consists of lawns, fountains and avenues.
 Even today, the tropical fruits can still be admired in summer.

-Trams and buses

-Darmstadt started in 1886 with a steam tram system, that later evolved (with a short period of also including trolleybuses from 1944 to 1963) into a 36.2 km network by 2001.
-Darmstadt had not scrapped this comparatively extensive network after World War II as many other cities did, though some links were decommissioned in the 1960s and 1970s and replaced by bus lines of which the city also has an extensive network.

-Tram Lines 6,7, and 8 service Darmstadt-Arheilgen.
-The central nodal point of the Darmstadt tramway network is the Luisenplatz in the city center of Darmstadt.

 Boroughs of Darmstadt

 Darmstadt has 9 official 'Stadtteile' (boroughs).
 These are, alphabetically: